mzhekova97/guidelines/docs/optitrack/README.md

 [Here will go the diagram of the connection]

-## Networks
-### Robonet
-This netwok is for the internet connection.
-**Password**: Procrob@2016

-### OptiTrack
-This network is for the OptiTrack data
-**Password**:

-### robotics.snt.uni.lu - Ethernet3
-This network is a local network for the robots communication **Password**: control4uav

 ##  Calibration
-### Camera calibration
+### **Camera calibration**
-1. New project
+1. Create a new project
-2. Hide the calibration wand (know by the program)
+2. The calibration wand, known by the program should not be in the flight arena.
-3. Click on Mask Visible (We choose where to save it)
+3. Click on `Mask Visible` and choose where to save the project.
-4. Click on start Wanding and start moving around with the wand
+4. Click on `Start Wanding`.
+5. Go inside the flight arena and start moving around with the wand in order to allow the cameras to capture as many motions as possible.
-5. Click on Calculate and Apply the results
+6. When done, click on `Calculate` and Apply the results

-### Ground Plane calibration
+### **Ground Plane calibration**
-1. Put the calibration triangle (from the box) in the center on the X and Y axes
+1. Put the calibration square from the markers box in the center on the X and Y axis.
+It should be aligned so that it references the desired axis orientation.
-2. Click on Set Ground Plane and apply
+2. Click on `Set Ground Plane` and apply.

-### When adding a robot
+### **When adding a robot**
-To create a rigid body for streaming, select the markers of the object (at least three) and right-click in Motive and select Rigid Body -> Create From Selected Markers
+To create a rigid body for streaming, select the markers of the object (at least three) and right-click in Motive and select `Rigid Body -> Create From Selected Markers`
-1. Select the markers / robot
-2. Right Click and choose Rigid Body
-3. Click on Create From Selected Markers
 - The name of the robot could be changed and we can see the User ID.